26th March 2015

 9. How many dental implants can I have?

 There is no limit to the number of implants you can have, although this will be influenced by factors such as your budget, where you have missing teeth and how many, and the health of your jaw bone.
 As well as single implants, it may be a solution for you to have an implant-retained bridge or implant-retained dentures.
 We would discuss this with you at your initial consultation.

 10. Are dental implants easy to look after?

 Yes.
 Once your dental implants are fitted, you need to care for them in the same way as you would your natural teeth.
 If you have an implant-retained bridge you may need to use a special interdental brush in addition to your toothbrush but we will advise you about this.
 Dental implants are just like your natural teeth in that you should attend regular dental check-ups and hygienist appointments.

-If you’re considering dental implants and live in Stourbridge, why not book an initial consultation here at Lion Dental Centre?
+If you’re considering dental implants and live near Stourbridge, why not book an initial consultation here at Lion Dental Centre?
 We will be happy to answer your dental implant questions, whatever they are.
-Simply call us on 01384 376336 or 01384 37929.
+Simply call us on 01384 376336.